-aa.
-POSSESSION/USE OF A FIREARM
+hh.
+POSSESSION/USE OF A FIREARM (S) (L)

-Firearms per Florida Statutes Section 790, which mandates a minimum one year expulsion with or without services per Florida Statute Section 1006.13: The possessing, storing, distributing, selling, or purchasing any instrument or object that may inflict harm on another person, or be used to intimidate another person, including, but not limited to any firearm.
+Firearms per Florida Statutes Section 790, which mandates a minimum one year expulsion with or without services per Florida Statute Section 1006.13: Possession of a firearm or any instrument or object as defined by Section 790.001(6) F.S., that can inflict serious harm on another person or that can place a person in reasonable fear of serious harm.
 Firearm means any weapon (including a starter gun), which will, is designed to, or may readily be converted to expel a projectile by the action of an explosive; the frame or receiver of such weapon, any firearm muffler or firearm silencer; any destructive device (as defined in Florida Statutes Section 790); or any machine gun.
+The term "firearm" does not include an antique firearm unless the antique firearm is used in the commission of a crime.